Mafia

 Informally or generally, a mafia is any of various criminal organizations that include, or bear a strong similarity to, the original Sicilian Mafia, the Italian-American Mafia, or other Italian organized crime groups.
 The central activity of such an organization would be the arbitration of disputes between criminals, as well as the organization and enforcement of illicit agreements between criminals through violence.
 Mafias often engage in secondary activities such as gambling, loan sharking, drug trafficking, prostitution, and fraud.

-The term Mafia was originally applied to the Sicilian Mafia.
-Since then, the term has expanded to encompass other organizations of similar practices and objectives, e.g. "the Russian mafia" or "the Japanese mafia".
-The term was coined by the press and is informal; the criminal organizations themselves have their own names (e.g. the Sicilian Mafia and the related Italian-American mafia refer to their organizations as "Cosa nostra"; the "Japanese mafia" calls itself Ninkyō dantai but is more commonly known as "Yakuza" by the public; and "Russian mafia" groups often call themselves "Bratva").
+The term Mafia was originally applied only to the Sicilian Mafia.
+The term has expanded over time to encompass other organizations of similar practices and objectives, e.g. "the Russian mafia" or "the Japanese mafia".
+The term was coined by the press and is informal; the criminal organizations themselves have their own names (e.g. the Sicilian Mafia and the related Italian-American mafia refer to their organizations as "Cosa nostra"; the "Japanese mafia" calls itself Ninkyō dantai but is more commonly known as "yakuza" by the public; and "Russian mafia" groups often call themselves "bratva").

 When used alone and without any qualifier, "Mafia" or "the Mafia" typically refers to either the Sicilian Mafia or the Italian-American Mafia and sometimes Italian organized crime in general (e.g. Camorra and 'Ndrangheta).
 By the 2020s, the 'Ndrangheta, originating in the southern Italian region of Calabria, was widely considered the richest and most powerful Mafia in the world.
 The 'Ndrangheta has been around for as long as the better-known Sicilian Cosa Nostra but was only designated as a Mafia-type association in 2010 under Article 416 bis of the Italian Penal Code.
 Italy's highest court of last resort, the Supreme Court of Cassation, had ruled similarly on 30 March 2010.

 Etymology

 Mafia (/'mɑːfiə/; /it/) derives from the Sicilian adjective mafiusu, which roughly translated means "swagger" but can also be translated as "boldness" or "bravado".
-According to scholar Diego Gambetta, mafiusu (mafioso in Italian) in 19th-century Sicily in reference to a mansignified "fearless", "enterprising", and "proud".
+According to scholar Diego Gambetta, mafiusu (mafioso in Italian) in 19th-century Sicily, in reference to a man, signified "fearless", "enterprising", and "proud".
 (Note: This etymology is based on the books Che cosa è la mafia? by Gaetano Mosca, Mafioso by Gaia Servadio, The Sicilian Mafia by Diego Gambetta, Mafia & Mafiosi by Henner Hess, and Cosa Nostra by John Dickie.)
 In reference to a woman, the feminine-form adjective mafiusa means "beautiful" or "attractive".
 Because Sicily was under Islamic rule from 827 to 1091, Mafia may have come to Sicilian through Arabic, although the word's origins are uncertain.
 Mafia in the Florentine dialect means "poverty" or "misery", while a cognate word in Piedmontese is mafium, meaning "a little or petty person".
 Possible Arabic roots of the word include: